Find the credit card you’ve been looking for

 Annual fees vary by card and issuer.
 The typical range for annual fees can go anywhere from $50 to $500, but $99 fees are fairly common.

-However, a number of high-quality cards don’t charge an annual fee.
-It might be easier than you think to find a no annual fee credit card that offers lucrative rewards and useful perks.
+Fortunately, it might be easier than you think to find a no annual fee credit card that offers lucrative rewards and useful perks.

 Each credit card on the market offers a set of perks for cardholders.
 A top-tier travel card might offer benefits such as: